LLNL/lbann/applications/FLASK/Transformer/README.md

 # Molecular Transformer Baseline

-This is an encoder-decoder transformer on SMILES data
+This is an encoder-decoder transformer on SMILES data.

 ## Preparing the data